Decay of streaks and rolls in plane Couette-Poiseuille flow: Variation of characteristic times with

-In this section, we discuss the variation with the final Reynolds number of: ($1$) the decay times obtained from the energy curves, and ($2$) the decay rates $A_z$ obtained from exponential fits of $E_z$ (see Fig.~\ref{fig:ExEzRef425} ($b$)) and ($3$) the decay slopes $a_x$ of the second decay stage of $F_x$ and $a_z$ of $F_z$ (see Fig.~\ref{fig:FtxFtzRef425} ($a$) and ($b$)).
+In this section, we discuss the variation with the final Reynolds number of: ($1$) the decay times obtained from the energy curves, and ($2$) the decay rates $A_z$ obtained from exponential fits of $E_z$ (see figure~\ref{fig:ExEzRef425}($b$)) and ($3$) the decay slopes $a_x$ of the second decay stage of $F_x$ and $a_z$ of $F_z$ (see figure~\ref{fig:FtxFtzRef425}($a$) and ($b$)).

-The inverse of the decay times $\tau^{-1}$ (defined in section~\ref{Decay process}) is plotted as a function of $\Rey$ for four different noise levels in Fig.~\ref{fig:tauinversesummary}.
-For $\Rey\geq550$, we observed that the decay is not fully captured in the measurement and there are active turbulent patches advected from the measured field due to the small advection velocity.
-This advection velocity leads to a saturation of $\tau$ at $t\gtrsim 1100\approx t_{adv}$ when $\Rey\gtrsim 600$.
-When the noise level is relatively high (ex. noise intensity $\sigma=4.6\times10^{8}$ and $\sigma=3.6\times10^{8}$), $\tau$ cannot be defined for these high $\Rey$ as the energy never maintains in a laminar state, so that only data corresponding to low noise are displayed in Fig. \ref{fig:tauinversesummary} (blue points).
+The inverse of the decay times $\tau_x^{-1}$ and $\tau_z^{-1}$ (defined in section~\ref{Decay process}) are plotted as a function of $\Rey_f$ for four different noise levels in figure~\ref{fig:tauinversesummary}($a$).
+The decay time $\tau_{x/z}$ is defined as the time when the energy of the streaks $E_x$ or rolls $E_z$ decrease to a threshold, which we set at $5\%$ of its initial value (see Section~\ref{Decay process}).
+For $\Rey_f\geq550$, we observed that the decay is not fully captured in the measurement and there are turbulent patches which travel out of the measurement field at the speed of the advection velocity.
+This advection leads to a saturation of $\tau$ at $t\gtrsim 1100\approx t_{adv}$ when $\Rey_f\gtrsim 600$.
+When the noise level is relatively high (ex. noise intensity $\sigma_A$ and $\sigma_B$), $\tau$ cannot be defined for these high $\Rey_f$ as the flow is never in a completely laminar state, so that only data corresponding to low noise are displayed in figure~\ref{fig:tauinversesummary}($a$) (blue points) for $\Rey_f\gtrsim 600$.
 In the rest of this section, we focus on the decay for $\Rey_f<550$.
-We observed that the decay times $\tau_x^{-1}$ and $\tau_z^{-1}$ decrease when $\Rey_f$ increases.
-The decay time $\tau_x$ is always greater than $\tau_z$ and the ratio $\tau_x/\tau_z$ is between $1.8$ and $2.6$.
-This means $E_z$ decays faster than $E_x$ and the decay is anisotropic in the whole range of $\Rey$.
-The values of $\tau_x$ and $\tau_{z}$ do not depend on the different noise levels.
+We observed that the inverse of the decay times $\tau_x^{-1}$ and $\tau_z^{-1}$ decrease when $\Rey_f$ increases.
+The decay time $\tau_x$ is always greater than $\tau_z$ and the ratio $\tau_x/\tau_z$ is between $1.7$ and $2.0$.
+This means $E_z$ decays faster than $E_x$ over the whole range of $\Rey_f$.
+The values of $\tau_x$ and $\tau_{z}$ are found to be independent of the different noise levels.